Fix PHP bug on srv107.typo3.org

 There is a bug in PHP 5.3.3 that is not fixed in the Debian Squeeze Repositories.
 I asume this is that one: https://bugs.php.net/bug.php?id=50027

 That bug is a real issue on typo3.org and caused the few minutes unavailability during the launch of TYPO3 6.2 and a few minutes back.
 It is totally unclear how it is triggered, but you can reliably do that on the vagrant box by editing any Scheduler Task in the backend (I changed some configuration on production to avoid triggering this bug - see below).

 The problem with this bug is that it poisons the whole apache process and thus also affects frontend requests that then also return a 500 until the apache process is killed (this seems to happen automatically after a few minutes)

 A quick way to fix this would be to use the dotdeb packages .
 I'm not sure what you think about using them in production!?
 But we also used them on the Vagrant Boxes and they fixed the issues and did not have any obvious issues.

 These are the lines I added to circumvent this issue on production.
 Note that this is not a fix, but only a way to not trigger the bug:

 $TYPO3_CONF_VARS['SYS']['caching']['cacheConfigurations']['cache_extbase_reflection'] = array( 'frontend' => 't3lib_cache_frontend_VariableFrontend', 'backend' => 't3lib_cache_backend_NullBackend', ); $TYPO3_CONF_VARS['SYS']['caching']['cacheConfigurations']['cache_extbase_object'] = array( 'frontend' => 't3lib_cache_frontend_VariableFrontend', 'backend' => 't3lib_cache_backend_NullBackend', );

-Updated by Christian Zenker about 7 years ago
+Updated by Christian Zenker over 7 years ago

 Fabien Udriot wrote: